fountjac/Portfolio/Final Grade Reflection.md

 ### Write clear, efficient, and well-documented R programs:
 The other examples throughout the portfolio should demonstrate this.
 My code has short and neccessary comments aiming to ensure others can tell what my code is accomplishing.

+## What Else?
+I was a good teammate.
+When I finished the activities early I stuck around incase my teammates had any questions.
+I work quickly, so I was often able to get ahead of my team, but I would always pause what I was doing to assist others.